Tristan Marrec

 Code available as ZIP download.

 I used this amazing resource from NVIDIA to get started.
-As I learned more how to GPU trace rays, I started working on procedural voxel world generation.
+As I learned more about tracing rays on the GPU, I started working on procedural voxel world generation.
 The goal was to render voxels with real-time path tracing, not to make a game, so the voxel code remained basic and was not optimized.

-For path tracing, I’ve also kept it basic by retracing everything at each frame without caching the sampled values.
-This means there’s of course some noise in the videos, which is okay for a prototype, but it’s very visible in the screenshots.
+For path tracing, I also kept it basic by retracing everything every frame without caching the sampled values.
+This means there's of course some noise in the videos, which is okay for a prototype, but it's very visible in the screenshots.

 uint totalBounce = 0;